w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 [electing set](learn-nominator.md#staking-election-stages).
 As one of the objectives of the [NPoS algorithm](learn-phragmen.md) is to maximize the overall stake on the network, it can be inferred that the staking system on Polkadot favors nominators with a larger stake.
-Only the nomiator accounts which back the Validators in the active set are eligible for receiving staking rewards.
+Only the nominator accounts which back the Validators in the active set are eligible for receiving staking rewards.
 This leaves out nomination intents from the accounts with lower DOT balance than the min-active nomination and places them in a waiting queue to enter electing set.
 Nomination pools will be handy to the members who would like to participate in the staking system with a